• Skip to primary navigation

 The pork is so tender and juicy, and it makes for the best pork tacos you'll ever have.

-This tastes a lot like the carnitas from our favorite local Mexican restaurant, so I know they're using lard to simmer their pork.
+This tastes so much like the carnitas from our favorite local Mexican restaurant, so I know they're using lard to simmer their pork.

 What is Carnitas?